toucansites/website/contents/docs/[02]getting-started/[04]configuration/index.md

         This value specifies the location of the assets inside a content bundle.
     }
 }

+### Types

+This section covers settings related to content type definitions.

 @FAQ {
     @Question {
         **`types.path`** - The name of the content types folder.